junxit/us-congress-bills-115/bill.md

 ## § 3.
 Proposal related to shared services

 Not later than 180 days after the date of the enactment of this Act, the Federal Chief Information Officer shall submit to Congress a proposal for consolidating information technology across the Federal Government, especially among Federal agencies not referred to under section 901(b) of title 31, United States Code, and increasing the use of shared services, including any recommendations for legislative changes that may be necessary to effect the proposal.

+## § 4.
+No additional funds authorized

+No additional funds are authorized to be appropriated to carry out this Act and the amendments made by this Act.
+This Act and the amendments made by this Act shall be carried out using amounts otherwise authorized.